 At this point, most furniture upholstery trends seem to point toward solid colors and luxurious-feeling materials.
 Most interior designers have been using touchable materials like velvet in solid, natural, or jewel-toned shades for their upholstered furniture.
 But that just means that the tide is about to swing in the other direction!
-In 2022, you’ll see the furniture upholstery patterns we’re about to mention on armchairs, decorative pillows, and, yes, even sofas!
+In 2022, you’ll see the furniture upholstery pattern stencils for sale we’re about to mention on armchairs, decorative pillows, and, yes, even sofas!

 Furniture Upholstery Patterns That Will Be Popular in 2022